Narngisa/IdealGas-line/readme.md

 > - [How To Use](doc/run.md)

 > [!NOTE]
-> This script will stop being developed after version 1.5.
+> This script will stop being developed after version 1.5
 > If you find any bugs, you can fork and modify it yourself.
+> When I have free time, I might come back to make some minor updates. (maybe)

 ## By Narngisa